givelotus/lotusd/src/seeder/README.md

-bitcoin-seeder
+lotus-seeder
 ==============

 Bitcoin-seeder is a crawler for the Bitcoin Cash network, which exposes a list of reliable nodes via a built-in DNS server.
-It is derived from Pieter Wuille's bitcoin-seeder, modified for use on the Bitcoin Cash network.
+It is derived from Pieter Wuille's lotus-seeder, modified for use on the Bitcoin Cash network.

 Features:
 * regularly revisits known nodes to check their availability